Sec24C1-OCEAN/OCEAN-beta/README.md

 ## Files

-In the test-conv in `test/` folder is the convolution from CrypTFlow2.
+In the test-conv in `tests/` folder is the convolution from CrypTFlow2.

-In the test-relu in `test/` folder is the ReLU from CrypTFlow2.
+In the test-relu in `tests/` folder is the ReLU from CrypTFlow2.

-In the test-reconv in `test/` folder is relu-convolution in FIT.
+In the test-reconv in `tests/` folder is relu-convolution proposed in FIT (IEEE S\&P 2024).

-In the test-ocean in `test/` folder is our relu-convolution of proposed OCEAN.
+In the test-ocean in `tests/` folder is our relu-convolution of proposed OCEAN.

 ## Compilation